S1mplector/Koware/README.md

 # Koware

-Koware is a Windows-native, console-first link/stream aggregator application that helps you **search for anime, pick an episode, and open streams in a player** from your terminal.
+Koware is a console-first link/stream aggregator for **Windows** and **macOS** that helps you search for anime/manga and open streams in a player from your terminal.

 It has a text-based user interface but behaves like a regular CLI.
-You run a command, Koware finds shows and episodes, and then opens the selected stream in a video player.
+You run a command, Koware queries your configured sources, and opens the selected stream in a video player or manga in a reader.

+> **⚠️ Important:** Koware ships with **no pre-configured sources**.
+You must configure your own sources before using it.
+See [Source Configuration](#source-configuration) below.

 ---

 ## Features

-- **Search for anime** by title.
+- **Search for anime/manga** by title
-- **Browse episodes** for a selected show.
+- **Browse episodes/chapters** for a selected show
-- **Open streams** in:
-  - The bundled Koware player (recommended for best compatibility), or
+- **Open streams** in IINA, mpv, VLC, or the bundled Koware player (Windows)
-  - External players such as **VLC** or **mpv** if you prefer.
+- **Read manga** in browser (macOS) or bundled reader (Windows)
-- **Keep watch history** locally in a small SQLite database.
+- **Keep watch history** locally in a small SQLite database

 Koware does **NOT** host any media.
-It only helps you discover and open links that are already publicly available.
+It does **NOT** include any source URLs.
+It only provides a framework for accessing user-configured sources.

 ---